Esri/c-through/README.md

 - usagename-property: change to attribute name containing usage type
 - floorname / OIDname / buildingIDname / areaname: respectively

+5. Before deploying the application in production, make sure you are in possession of all required licenses.

 ## Resources
 The following APIs have been used to create this application: